HeavstalTech/heavstal-docs/src/content/docs/oauth/oauth-guide.md

 ---

 ## What is Heavstal Authentication
-Heavstal Auth (short for Heavstal Tech Authentication) is Africa's first OAuth 2.0 and OpenID Connect platform that lets users prove their identity using their Heavstal account, allowing them to sign in to apps, websites, or services without creating a separate username and password for each application, significantly reducing authentication friction.
+Heavstal Auth (short for Heavstal Tech Authentication) is an African OAuth 2.0 and OpenID Connect platform that lets users prove their identity using their Heavstal account, allowing them to sign in to apps, websites, or services without creating a separate username and password for each application, significantly reducing authentication friction.

 ## Why Heavstal Authentication over traditional Authentication methods
 Using Heavstal Auth over traditional Authentication methods (email+password) provides both users and developers with major advantages including: